Connecticut Cannabis Business Licenses

 WHAT IS CONNECTICUT'S CURRENT CANNABIS MARKET STATUS?

-Connecticut’s adult-use legalization efforts have been slow moving, although recreational cannabis use has been decriminalized throughout the state.
-Connecticut is aiming to create an equitable program, encouraging participation from social equity participants, and collaborating with surrounding states New York, New Jersey and Rhode Island to standardize and regulate a majority of the Northeast market.
-Currently, Connecticut has a medical cannabis program with 14 operating dispensaries, four operating producers and 41,391 patients.
+Connecticut’s adult-use legalization efforts have been slow-moving, although recreational cannabis use has been decriminalized throughout the state.
+Connecticut has a medical cannabis program with 14 operating dispensaries, four operating producers, and 41,391 patients.

 WHAT ARE CONNECTICUT'S CANNABIS LAWS?

-On June 1, 2012 the Public Act 12-55 was signed into law by Governor Malloy allowing patients with qualifying debilitating medical conditions the opportunity to purchase and possess medical cannabis with the written certification from a physician.
-However, unlike other states allowing medical cannabis, the law did not allow patients the right to grow the plant within the privacy of their home.
-Under the Public Act 12-55, the state allowed ten dispensaries, all of which are currently occupied.
-A patient or caregiver is allowed to possess the amount deemed necessary by a physician to meet a one month supply for the patient.
-Connecticut's current medical cannabis laws can be found here.
+On June 1, 2012, the Public Act 12-55 was signed into law by Governor Malloy, allowing patients with qualifying debilitating medical conditions the opportunity to purchase and possess medical cannabis with the written certification from a physician.
+However, unlike other states allowing medical cannabis, the law did not allow patients the right to grow the plant within the privacy of their homes.
+Under the Public Act 12-55, the state permitted ten dispensaries, all of which are currently occupied.
+A patient or caregiver can possess the amount deemed necessary by a physician to meet a one-month supply for the patient.
+Connecticut's current cannabis laws can be found here.

 WHAT IS CONNECTICUT'S CANNABIS LICENSING TIMELINE & CANNABIS APPLICATION PROCESS?